 Still awkward from what had just happened earlier, I waved my hand around shakily as if I was saying: Don’t mind.

 “I just wanted to talk to you!”
 She exclaimed, still bowing.
-“But, it seems that you have no interest in doing so..."
-Her tone lowered.
+“But, I think I’m forcing you too much."

-Of course, it was valentine's day today, so I couldn't necessarily blame the speculations they threw out.
-I quickly glanced back towards Miyake, both my hands now fluttering around due to embarrassment.
+Of course, it was Valentine's Day today, so I couldn't necessarily blame the speculations they threw out.
+I quickly looked back at Miyake and fluttered my hands around in embarrassment.

 "It was the first impression I gave, wasn't it?!"
-She then leaned forwards.
+She spoke in a loud voice.

 “I’m a nice girl, I promise!
 Be my friend!”